ARUCC-MyCreds-National-Network/en-CA/README.md

 When combined with DIDs, VCs provide a decentralized data sharing model where interconnected webs of signed and linked data can be used to establish trust across contexts.

 To learn more about the VCs data model, refer to the details on W3C [here](https://www.w3.org/TR/vc-data-model/).
+Watch a few videos on this topic published by MATTR [here](https://www.youtube.com/watch?v=6H099_hTRc4&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=6).

 - #### JSON-LD:
 JSON-LD is a JSON-based format used to serialize Linked Data.
 Linked Data plays a very important role when it comes to exchanging verifiable information.
 JSON-LD is designed to facilitate sharing and discovering data in web-based environments.
 There are several available guides online that describe JSON-LD in detail.
 We’re going to focus on two required properties of JSON-LD that consistently show up in the VC data model, namely @context and type.